Prioritizing Pollinators

 Fleabane Daisy

-Fleabane Daisy is a member of the aster family and has an erect, hairy stem that bears flowerheads full of white or pale pink ray flowers near the top of the plant.
+How to Care for Fleabane Daisy: Tips for a Thriving Garden Fleabane Daisy is a member of the aster family and has an erect, hairy stem that bears flowerheads full of white or pale pink ray flowers near the top of the plant.
 These flowers surround a yellow disk near and are held up by green sepals.
 The fragrance is mild but noticeable.
 In this, the plant is much like its cousin, the oxeye daisy, though the rays, which can number 50 to 120, are short compared to the diameter of the disk.
 It may also be mistaken for an aster, but it blooms earlier in the season.
 The toothed, slender, lance-shaped, hairy leaves are up to 5 inches long, and the plant increases from 1 to 5 feet tall.
 It gets its name from the belief that the dried flowers would chase the fleas out of a house.
-Benefits Of Fleabane Daisy Some botanists believe that the plant is an annual or biannual, which means it only lives for one or two seasons.
+The Beauty and Benefits of Fleabane Daisy in Your Landscape Some botanists believe that the plant is an annual or biannual, which means it only lives for one or two seasons.
 Others believe it is a perennial.
 Even if the plant is an annual, it self-seeds so abundantly that many gardeners treat it like a perennial.
-When To Plant Fleabane Daisy It is best for hardiness zones 3 to 8 and flowers from June to October, though there may be a pause in blooming during the hottest part of the summer.
+It is best for hardiness zones 3 to 8 and flowers from June to October, though there may be a pause in blooming during the hottest part of the summer.
 The flowers lead to achenes, which have tufts that allow the wind to blow them away.
-Caring For Fleabane Daisy Fleabane daisy prefers well-drained loam and full sun, though it can do well in partial sun and is not particular about the kind of soil as long as it drains well.
+Planting Fleabane Daisy: A Complete Guide for Gardeners Fleabane daisy prefers well-drained loam and full sun, though it can do well in partial sun and is not particular about the kind of soil as long as it drains well.
 Some gardeners find that it flourishes in gravelly, clayey, alkaline soil.
 Seedlings should be thinned to about 18 inches apart, and the plants can be divided in spring.
 It is a beautiful plant for a meadow garden and attracts a host of pollinators.

 Article Tags for: Prioritizing Pollinators